twbs/bootstrap/docs/content/forms.md

 ## Horizontal forms

-Use Bootstrap's predefined grid classes to align labels and groups of form controls in a horizontal layout by adding `.form-horizontal` to the form.
+Use Bootstrap's predefined grid classes to align labels and groups of form controls in a horizontal layout by adding `.form-horizontal` to the form or form control's parent.
 Doing so changes `.form-group`s to behave as grid rows, so no need for `.row`.

 {% example html %}
 <form class="form-horizontal">